 Bob, a progressive thinker himself, McTavish encouraged Thomas to follow his vision, remembering he too was laughed at for his own bold innovations throughout the 1960s.
 He urged Thomas to work at his craft and enlist the best surfers to test the equipment: only then could he begin to measure his success as a surfboard designer.
 Energized by the encounter, Thomas returned to the basics of surfboard design and above all, the fun of surfing.
 A period of extensive travel introduced him and his design concepts to a world of waves and surfers: the feedback would prove invaluable.

-Back home and back into production, he began working ever-more accurately and efficiently with the computer, unencumbered by traditional, antiquated tools.
+Back home and back into the studio, he began working ever-more accurately and efficiently with the computer, unencumbered by traditional, antiquated tools.
 His output was creative and substantive, yielding a range of shortboard and longboard shapes.

 Most notably, the Slip-In model recieved much attention and was awarded ‘Best in Show’ at the prestigious Sacred Craft surfboard exhibition — an event rooted in the traditions and craft of surfboard building.
 Significantly, the award was recognition from surfing’s core establishment.